awsdocs/nice-dcv-admin-guide/doc_source/enable-quic.md

 **Note**
 You can only use QUIC if your network and security configuration allows UDP traffic\.

-If you enable QUIC, clients can choose to use the QUIC protocol for data transport when they connect to a session hosted on the NICE DCV server\.
-If clients do not specifically choose the QUIC protocol when connecting, they will use WebSocket by default\.
+If you enable QUIC, clients can choose to use the QUIC protocol for transporting data when connecting to a session on the NICE DCV server\.
+If clients don't choose the QUIC protocol when they connect, they will use WebSocket\.
 For more information about choosing the QUIC protocol when connecting to a session, see [ Connecting to a NICE DCV Session](https://docs.aws.amazon.com/dcv/latest/userguide/using-connecting.html) in the *NICE DCV User Guide*\.

 ------
 #### [ Windows NICE DCV server ]